 REX did not pay dividends in the current or prior years.
 We currently have no restrictions on the payment of dividends.
 Our consolidated and unconsolidated ethanol subsidiaries have certain restrictions on their ability to pay dividends to us.
-During the first three months of fiscal year 2016, neither One Earth nor NuGen paid dividends.
+During the first six months of fiscal year 2016, One Earth and NuGen paid dividends to REX of approximately \$5.1 million and \$5.8 million, respectively.